-Special condition 21 and 22 requires the consent holder to apply effluent evenly to land and prevent ponding.
+Special conditions 21 and 22 require the consent holder to apply effluent evenly to land and prevent ponding.

-Special condition 23 and 24 refers to the allowable application rate of potassium and nitrogen to land.
+Special condition 23 and 24 refer to the allowable application rate of potassium and nitrogen to land.

 Special condition 25 requires that the discharge is not to occur within 25 meters of any surface water body.